ekim493/cs1371-autograder/README.md

     - The name of the scoring rubrics should be a JSON with the name being the assignment + 'Scores.json'.
     - Example: For a gradescope assignment called `HW0`, the testers file should contain a `HW0Tester.m` and a `HW0Scores.json`.

-`Submissions` can be used alongside `Local_Tester.m` to test the submissions locally.
-Add all submission files to the submissions folder and run the .m file.
+## Local Testing
+To test code locally, add all code to test to the `Submissions` folder.
+Then run `Local_Tester.m`.
+The output for the test cases will display in the command window, and it will also open up the results.json file.